6th millennium BC: East Asia

+The Yangshao culture (仰韶文化 (Yǎngsháo wénhuà)) was a Neolithic culture that existed extensively along the middle reaches of the Yellow River in China from around the end of this millennium, from 5000 BC to 3000 BC.
+Excavations found that children were buried in painted pottery jars.
+Pottery style emerging from the Yangshao culture spread westward to the Majiayao culture, and then further to Xinjiang and Central Asia along a proto-Silk Road.

+Oceania

-Indigenous Australians in what is now South Western Victoria were farming and smoking eels as a food source and trade good using stone weirs, canals, and woven traps around 6000BC.
+Indigenous Australians in what is now southwestern Victoria were farming and smoking eels as a food source and trade good using stone weirs, canals, and woven traps around 6000 BC.

 Environmental changes

-The early Holocene sea level rise (EHSLR), which began c.10,000 BC, tailed off during the 6th millennium.
+The early Holocene sea level rise (EHSLR), which began c.
+10,000 BC, tailed off during the 6th millennium BC.
 Global water levels had risen by about 60 metres due to deglaciation of ice masses since the end of the Last Ice Age.
 Accelerated rises in sea level rise, called meltwater pulses, occurred three times during the EHSLR.
 The last one, Meltwater Pulse 1C, which peaked c.
 6000 BC, produced a rise of 6.5 metres in only 140 years.
 It is believed that the cause was a major ice sheet collapse in Antarctica.

 Approximately 8,000 years ago (c.
 6000 BC), a massive volcanic landslide off Mount Etna, Sicily, caused a megatsunami that devastated the eastern Mediterranean coastline on the continents of Asia, Africa and Europe.

 In South America, a large eruption occurred at Cueros de Purulla c.
 5870 BC, forming a buoyant cloud and depositing the Cerro Paranilla Ash in the Calchaquí Valleys.
 A cataclysmic volcanic eruption occurred c.
 5700 BC in Oregon when 12000 ft high Mount Mazama created Crater Lake as the resulting caldera filled with water.
 Another major eruption occurred c.
 5550 BC on Mount Takahe, Antarctica, possibly creating an ozone hole in the region.

 The carbon-14 content in tree rings created c.
 5480 BC indicates an abnormal level of solar activity.

 Astronomy and calendars

-The epoch of the Byzantine calendar, used in the Byzantine Empire and many Christian Orthodox countries, is equivalent to 1 September 5509 BC on the Julian proleptic calendar (see image right).
+The epoch of the Byzantine calendar, used in the Byzantine Empire and many Christian Orthodox countries, is equivalent to 1 September 5509 BC on the Julian proleptic calendar (see image).

 The 6th millennium BC falls entirely within the Astrological Age of Gemini (c.
 6450 BC to c.
 4300 BC) according to some astrologers.

+According to Gregory of Tours God created the world 5597 years prior to the death of Martin of Tours, which would be 5200 BC.